 What about Intercooler (FMIC) Upgrades?

 If you were reading through our N54 or N55 mod list, you would find an upgraded intercooler on the list.
 Intercoolers cool the air prior to it entering the engine, which increases the oxygen content of the air ultimately resulting in more combustion and power.
-The stock B58 intercooler is definitely good, and better than the N55 and N54 ones, but until we see B58's breaking past the 600whp mark, we won't be sure if upgraded intercoolers will be needed.
+The stock B58 intercooler is definitely good, and better than the N55 and N54 ones, largely due to its air to water cooled design.